BNLNPPS/swf-data-agent/README.md

 and PanDA will read task input datasets from them, and save output to them as well.
    * E1_BNL_DISK_1, root://dcintdoor.sdcc.bnl.gov:1094//pnfs/sdcc.bnl.gov/eic/epic/disk/swf_test_bnl/
    * E1_JLAB_DISK_1, root://dcintdoor.sdcc.bnl.gov:1094//pnfs/sdcc.bnl.gov/eic/epic/disk/swf_test_jlab/

+As the above information suggests, for the testnbed purposes the E1 RSEs are mapped on two separate folders in the same file system.